 Walk the Walk

-The executives at YapStone wanted to emphasize accountability across the company, so they started with their own actions, emphasizing that effective leadership starts with solid everyday habits.
+When executives at Tennenbaum’s prior company, YapStone, wanted to emphasize accountability across the company, they started with their own actions, showing that effective leadership starts with solid everyday habits.

 “We knew that if we wanted to implement real change at YapStone, it had to start with our leadership team,” Tenenbaum said.
 “Asking if we were leading by example, showing up to meetings on time, sharing the right information and letting employees do their jobs,” she said.
 “By changing our behaviors, we have been able to shift the behaviors of our employees.
 The end result has been a more positive work environment and company culture.”